yeojoey/nice_meme_bot/README.md

 # nice_meme_bot
-Twitter bot that RTs nice memes.
-Idk what I'm doin
+Twitter bot that tells u "nice meme" if u tweet it.
+Idk what im doin